Lafitte's Blacksmith Shop Bar

 🍽️ restaurant

-New Orleans, Louisiana · Est. 1722
+New Orleans, Louisiana ยท Est. 1722

 👻

-The Ghost Story
+The Full Story

 Lafitte's Blacksmith Shop stands at the corner of Bourbon and St. Philip Streets, a candlelit tavern housed in one of the oldest structures in New Orleans.
-Built around 1722, this rare surviving example of French colonial briquette-entre-poteaux construction has served many purposes over three centuries—but its most notorious use was as a front for the privateering operations of Jean and Pierre Lafitte, the pirate brothers who would become unlikely heroes of the Battle of New Orleans.
+Built around 1722, this rare surviving example of French colonial briquette-entre-poteaux construction has served many purposes over three centuries -- but its most notorious use was as a front for the privateering operations of Jean and Pierre Lafitte, the pirate brothers who would become unlikely heroes of the Battle of New Orleans.

 The Lafitte brothers operated in the waters of the Gulf of Mexico during the early 1800s, preying on Spanish ships and selling their plundered goods through a network of smuggling operations.
-Pierre Lafitte was a blacksmith by trade, and this building—which may have been owned by their associate Renato Beluche—provided the perfect cover for their illicit activities.
+Pierre Lafitte was a blacksmith by trade, and this building -- which may have been owned by their associate Renato Beluche -- provided the perfect cover for their illicit activities.
 Behind the legitimate facade of a smithy, the brothers conducted business that would make them both wealthy and wanted men.

-Jean Lafitte's story took an unexpected turn during the War of 1812.
+Jean Lafitte's story took a turn during the War of 1812.
 Though local authorities had attempted to shut down his privateering camp, Lafitte offered his services to General Andrew Jackson and proved instrumental in the American victory at the Battle of New Orleans in 1815.
 For his patriotism, he received a full pardon.
 But neither pardon nor time has released his spirit from this building.

 A third ghost haunts the second floor: the spirit of a woman whose identity remains unknown.
-Some say she was a resident in the 1890s who took her own life upstairs, though this cannot be verified.
+Some say she was a resident in the 1890s who took her own life upstairs, though this can't be verified.
 Her presence is felt rather than seen, a feminine energy that lingers in the upper rooms of the building.

 The building was declared a National Historic Landmark in 1970, recognition of its architectural and historical significance.
-But for the thousands who visit each year, Lafitte's Blacksmith Shop offers something beyond history—a chance to drink in the same space where pirates once plotted, and where at least one pirate has never left.
+But for the thousands who visit each year, Lafitte's Blacksmith Shop offers something beyond history -- a chance to drink in the same space where pirates once plotted, and where at least one pirate has never left.

 Researched from 8 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.